Joseph R. Ecker

-Joseph R. Ecker is an American plant biologist and molecular biologist.
-He is Professor of Plant Molecular and Cellular Biology Laboratory and Director of the Genomic Analysis Laboratory at the Salk Institute for Biological Studies.
-He is also an Investigator of the Howard Hughes Medical Institute.
+Joseph R. Ecker is an American molecular biologist.
+He is Professor and Director of the Genomic Analysis Laboratory at the Salk Institute for Biological Studies.
+He was an Investigator of the Howard Hughes Medical Institute from 2011-2026.
 He holds the Salk International Council Chair in Genetics.

 He is also an adjunct professor in the Section of Cell and Developmental Biology at the University of California, San Diego.

 Biography

 Ecker completed a BA degree in biology in 1978 at The College of New Jersey.
 He then joined the laboratory of virologist Dr. Richard Hyman and studied herpes viruses at the Pennsylvania State University College of Medicine.
 He joined Ronald W. Davis's lab at Stanford University.
 In 1987, he was appointed as an assistant professor at the Plant Science Institute at the University of Pennsylvania.
-He also served on the Life Sciences jury for the Infosys Prize in 2017.